undercase/DarkPython/README.md

 DarkPython clarifies Python programming like never before!

 DarkPython is programmed in python 2.7.6 using wxPython as the GUI backend.
 It is multithreaded.
-To run, get wxPython:
+To run, [get wxPython](http://www.wxpython.org), and then:

-    pip install wxpython

 Clone the repo and cd into the directory:

     git clone https://www.github.com/superman3275/DarkPython DarkPython
     cd DarkPython/darkpython

-And finally, run DarkPython.py:
+Finally, run DarkPython.py:

     python DarkPython.py